We have created an Admissions Guide as a resource to help guide you and your family during your stay at Roswell Park.

 - Fellows: Licensed physicians who have completed their residency in a medical specialty and are now taking additional advanced training in a subspecialty.

 - Residents: Physicians who have completed medical school, received their MD certification, and are now training in a specialty area.
 (A first-year resident is called an intern.)

-Our nurses are the heart of Roswell Park Cancer Institute.
+Our nurses are the heart of Roswell Park Comprehensive Cancer Center.
 Among the nurses who will be assisting in your care are:

 - Nurse Practitioners (NPs): NPs are advanced practice nurses who hold an RN degree and a graduate degree in a nursing specialty. are prepared through graduate education and clinical training.
 They are licensed to write prescriptions in New York State within their specialty.
 Many of our NPs hold National Board Certification in a specialty such as Adult Health (ANP) or Family Health (FNP) through the American Nurses Credentialing Center (ANCC).

 - Registered Nurses (RNs) plan and provide direct care to patients.
 They are licensed by NY State.

 - Licensed Practical Nurses (LPNs) provide direct care to patients under the supervision of RNs.

 (PAs) are mid-level practitioners who are able to practice medicine under the auspices of a licensed physician.